 For helpful articles on this topic, see Investopedia’s “Buying a Second Home to Rent: Dos and Don’ts” and BankRate.com’s “1o things to weigh before diving into income property.”
 You’ll also find more in these posts: “Ups & Downs of Second Home Rental,” “List Your Home for Short-Term Rent?
 3 Key Questions,” and “10 Short-Term Rental Mistakes for Hosts to Avoid.“

 Do you own a second home?
-Any other tips for our readers who are thinking of buying one?
-Leave them in the Comments below or on our Facebook page.
+Please share your own tips in the Comments or on our Facebook page.